bitcoin

 Governance is one of the major factors of this.
 Major protocols are still using upgradable smart contracts controlled by multisigs or foundation wallets.
 The “incubation phase” of 18 months of admin keys is now standard operating procedure.
 Once a project finds product-market fit, the teams promise to burn the keys.
 Many never quite do.

-Governance tokens compound the issue.
+Governance tokens also come with an issue.
 Whales and venture investors routinely control 60% to 80% of voting power, turning DAOs into shareholder meetings with extra steps.

-When one protocol handles a quarter of all staked Ethereum, a bug or a regulatory action can affect the entire chain.
-Bridges, sequencers, and cross-chain messaging follow the same pattern.
+When one protocol handles a large portion of all staked Ethereum, a bug or a regulatory action can affect the entire chain.

 Conclusion